 - Upgrade older schools so they meet the same academic and safety standards as newer schools

 This measure would require a clear system of accountability, including a project list detailing how bond funds would be used and independent citizens’ oversight would help ensure bond funds are spent as voters approved.
 All funds raised by the measure will stay local to support students and could not be taken by the State.
+The bond measure would also qualify PUSD to receive an additional $90 million in matching funds from the state facilities program (money that would otherwise go to other school districts).

-For more details about Poway Unified School District’s potential school improvement bond measure, please view the following links:
+For more details about Poway Unified School District’s school improvement bond measure, please view the following links:

 Take our Survey